SquadcastHub/squadcasthub.github.io/pages/mydoc/zendesk.md

 This document will help you integrate Zendesk with Squadcast.

 [Zendesk](https://www.zendesk.com/) makes customer service better.
-We build software to meet customer needs, set your team up for success, and keep your business in sync.
+Zendesk is built to meet customer needs, set teams up for success, and keep the business in sync.

 Route detailed ticket alerts from Zendesk to the right users in Squadcast.